mircealungu/mircea/drafts/programming is not going anywhere.md

 ## So What Are these systems good for then?

-Let us remember what they are.
-They are models of language.
+Let us remember what they are: they are models of language, thus:
-They predict the most likely next token.
+- They predict the most likely next token.
-So in the measure in which one tries to write the "average" program that has been written before many times, they might be able to use the LLM.
+- So in the measure in which one tries to write the "average" program that has been written before many times, they might be able to use the LLM.
-It is unlikely that
+- Idioms and patterns that have been written enough will be generated.

+The only way to make these things maintainable is a clear separation of the meta-information of what has been *generated-and-copy-pasted* and what has been written by the developer.
+That way one could continuously observe whether the current version of the LLM generates the same code or not.
+If it generates different code one would have to inspect the diff and see whether they want to upgrade that part of the system or not.
+Is this not much too effortful if millions of people have to do the same diff and upgrade?
+Isn't our current package system a better solution: it's only the maintainer of the `isMobile` package that has to update it, and maybe a few others to vouch for it.
+All the rest of us can benefit from it.

+In fact, in a Hegelian anti-thesis, what might come after the LLMs might be a much more serious attitude about maintaining little packages, increasing the trust in them, reusing them and documenting them.